areveur51/OCRSenseiWeb/replit.md

 ## System Architecture

 ### Frontend
 The frontend is built with React and TypeScript using Vite, leveraging `shadcn/ui` components (Radix UI) and styled with Tailwind CSS, adhering to a custom Matrix terminal theme.
 It features dark backgrounds, neon green text, monospace fonts, ASCII art, and animated cursors.
-Wouter handles client-side routing, and state management uses React Query for server state and React hooks for local component state.
+Wouter handles client-side routing with slug-based URLs for human-readable, shareable links.
+State management uses React Query for server state and React hooks for local component state.
 Key features include a dashboard, project/directory management, OCR-highlighted image views, and full-text search.

 ### Backend
 The backend is an Express.js application with TypeScript, providing a RESTful API for project, directory, image, and search functionalities.
 It handles file uploads via Multer (17MB limit, various image/PDF formats) and supports URL-based image downloads.

 ### Data Storage
 The application utilizes a PostgreSQL database, accessed via Neon's serverless driver and managed with Drizzle ORM.
 The schema includes tables for `projects`, `directories`, `images`, `ocr_results`, `processing_queue`, `monitored_searches`, and `settings`.
+Each resource (project, directory, image) has both a numeric ID and a unique slug for URL-friendly access.
 Zod schemas ensure type-safe validation.
 Images are stored as binary data (`bytea`) directly in PostgreSQL.

 ### OCR Processing
 OCR processing is managed by a Python-based service using `pytesseract` with a dual-pass verification strategy.
 It employs two different Tesseract configurations (PSM 6 and PSM 3), selecting the result with higher confidence.
 Word-level bounding boxes are extracted for frontend highlighting.
 Processing is asynchronous, with images queued and processed in batches by a background worker.